25 January 2018 by Anna Staford

 Asia has always been a major holiday destination.
 It draws Europeans not only because of its beauty and culture but also because it is definitely cheaper to travel to this continent and you get more value for your money.
 There was a time when only backpacking students and couples went on holiday to the beaches of Southeast Asia and the exotic locales of East Asia (China, Japan, and South Korea) and the Indian sub-continent.
 Nowadays, more families are opting to go on an Asian holiday and some even settle for an extended period.

 Asia is an incredible destination for kids and families if you know where to go and if you plan your trip really well.
-If you are going on a trip with your kids, bear in mind that safety and security should always be high on your agenda, no matter where you go, so visit the Foreign & Commonwealth (FCO) Travelaware website for travel safety and security advice before you finalise your destination.
+If you are going on a trip to Asia with kids, bear in mind that safety and security should always be high on your agenda, no matter where you go, so visit the Foreign & Commonwealth (FCO) Travelaware website for travel safety and security advice before you finalise your destination.

-Besides these 11 Common Risks to Avoid in Any Country, here are some of the risks of travelling to Asia with kids and how to avoid them:
+Besides these 11 common risks to avoid in any country, here are some of the risks of travelling to Asia with kids and how to avoid them:

 Depending on your destination, travelling to Asia from Europe can take about 8 to 12 hours.
 If you plan to travel all around the region, you may take several flights from major Asian hubs.

-If your child gets ill while traveling to Asia, it will likely be because of a drastic change in food and water and perhaps contamination.
+If your child gets ill while travelling to Asia, it will likely be because of a drastic change in food and water and perhaps contamination.
 Street food in Asia might be delicious, but be cautious, avoid anything that isn’t being freshly prepared and cooked in sanitary conditions that you can see.
 Also ensure the stall has a good steady trade and food hasn’t been sitting around for hours.
 Avoid fruit that has been pre-cut and displayed, which will be teeming with bacteria.
 Be selective about the type of food that you eat and avoid ice in drinks.
 Always stick to bottled water that has a completely sealed top.
 Many Asian countries have high humidity, so you should keep your child hydrated at all times.

 Read also: 10 Tips for Stress Free Travel with Kids